geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/managing-users-and-groups/authentication-mode.md

 [Lightweight Directory Access Protocol (LDAP)](https://en.wikipedia.org/wiki/Ldap) enables GeoNetwork to verify usernames and passwords to a remote identity store.
 LDAP implementation uses the default GeoNetwork Login User Interface elements.

 GeoNetwork currently has 2 approaches to configure LDAP.
-Verify also the alternative approach in [authentication-ldap-hierarchy](authentication-ldap-hierarchy.md).
+Verify also the alternative approach in [Configuring LDAP - Hierarchy](/administrator-guide/managing-users-and-groups/authentication-mode.rst#authentication-ldap-hierarchy).

 The LDAP configuration is defined in `WEB-INF/config-security/config-security.properties`, you can then configure your environment updating the previous file or overriding the properties in the file `WEB-INF/config-security/config-security-overrides.properties`.